PolyProg/archive-diverse-scripts/README.md

 ## hc2-diplomas

 Contains the python script for generating the diplomas from the output file csvs of our backend and a svg template.
+We typically just copy-paste the HTML table from the backend into a CSV file.
 Converts to pdf and prepares a mail-merge csv for sending out the diplomas via the following Thunderbird plugin:

 https://addons.mozilla.org/en-us/thunderbird/addon/mail-merge/

 Dependencies:
 python, rsvg

 ## santa-diplomas